- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

-- ASUG: ASUG has no independence from SAP and ASUG is simply another outlet through which SAP releases the same information that can be found on SAP’s website.
+- ASUG: ASUG has no independence from SAP, and ASUG is simply another outlet through which SAP releases the same information that can be found on SAP’s website.

-How SAP Creates and Echo Chamber
+How SAP Creates an Echo Chamber

 Our research into SAP has found that the entities that cover SAP are highly biased in favor of SAP.
-They almost all have financial ties to SAP, and they only very rarely declare these financial connections (Diginomica is the only one in the list above that does).
+They almost all have financial ties to SAP, and they only rarely declare these financial connections (Diginomica is the only one in the list above that does).

 The SAP Indirect Access Announcement

-As per usual with all SAP press releases, the SAP announcement on indirect access is riddled with falsehoods.
+As usual with all SAP press releases, the SAP announcement on indirect access is riddled with falsehoods.